AdobeDocs/experience-manager-65.pt-BR/help/assets/adding-dynamic-media-assets-to-pages.md

 ![chlimage_1-173](assets/chlimage_1-540.png)

-You can edit the following Dynamic Media Settings by clicking **[!UICONTROL Edit]** in the component.
+You must edit the following Dynamic Media Settings by clicking **[!UICONTROL Edit]** in the component.

 >[!NOTE]
 >